>

 There is just so much of interest along the Rideau that it is hard to know where to start, in Canada's shining jewel, its national capital, Ottawa or in the beautiful limestone city, a wonderful blend of old and new, Kingston.
 Then of course there is the canal itself, which offers attractions such as fishing, wildlife, parks, hiking, cycling, canoeing, group tours, shopping, museums, dining, interesting communities, marinas, golfing, skating, skiing, snowmobiling and more.
-But to be fair to the Rideau, we should start with the main attraction, the locks.
+But to be fair to the Rideau, we should start with the main attraction, its history and heritage.

 The Locks

-Boats in lock at Jones FallsThe locks on the Rideau operate today much as they did 160 years ago.
+Boats in lock at Jones FallsThe locks on the Rideau operate today much as they did when first opened in 1832.
 The large wooden lock doors are opened and closed using hand cranks.
 Hand cranks are also used to let water in and out of the locks.
 Most of the stone blocks that you see are the ones originally emplaced in the 19th century.
 The locks cater to tourists and even the novice boater will have no trouble locking through.
 Parks Canada staff are always there to assist.

 For those interested in exactly why there are locks and how they work, be sure to visit my What is a Lock page.